RomanKoshkin/ridesmart-telegram-bot/README.md

 ## What is it?

 This is a ride-sharing bot for Telegram.
-If you live in Moscow, Russia, you're in luck, because the bot is already operational and you can share your taxi rides  with other people planning to take a similar trip at more or less the same time.
-If you are a frequent taxi rider, this bot might save you some money.
+If you live in Moscow, Russia, you're in luck, because the [bot](https://t.me/RideSmart_bot) is already operational and you can share your taxi rides with other people planning to take a similar trip at more or less the same time.
+If you are a frequent taxi rider, this [bot](https://t.me/RideSmart_bot) might save you some money.

 ## If you are in Moscow
-Just search Telegram for the RideSmart bot (@RideSmart_bot) in your Telegram app, type `/start`, and start sharing your rides.
+Just click this [link](https://t.me/RideSmart_bot) or search in the Telegram app for RideSmart (@RideSmart_bot), type `/start`, and start sharing your rides.

 ## If you are elsewhere, but want to make ride sharing available in your area

+You'll need to change hop-on/hop-off location in `bot4.py` and host the modified bot on your machine.

 1. Create a bot on [Telegram](https://telegram.org/).
 To do that, download the Telegram app, go to [@BotFather](https://telegram.me/BotFather) and copy your bot API token into `bot4.py`.
 2. Create a free account on [MongoDB](https://www.mongodb.com/) and a database, get the API key and paste it into `bot4.py`.
 Make sure you white list your DB client's IP address.